top of page

 PUBLIC ENGAGEMENT

-Our partners have included The Barber Institute of Fine Arts, The Lapworth Museum of Geology, IMSR (Institute of Metabolism and Systems Research), University of Birmingham Public Engagement and Oxford Brookes University.
+Our commissioners have included the Institute of Metabolism and Systems Research, University of Birmingham Public Engagement, Oxford Brookes University and West Midlands Museum Development

 Testimonials